-SECTION V: CONTRACTURAL ARRANGEMENTS (40 Points)
+SECTION V: CONTRACTUAL ARRANGEMENTS(40 Points)

-What type of contract has been established with investor(s), service provider(s), intermediary(ies), and evaluator(s)?
-Include a letter(s) of intent indicating the level of commitment of each party (letters are not included in the 20 page limit).
+What type of contracts have been established with investor(s), service provider(s), intermediary (ies), and evaluator(s)?
+Include nonbinding letters of intent/commitment or documentation indicating a willingness to participate from all parties to the proposed contracts (letters are not included in the 20 page limit).
 What financial assurances have been established to ensure the program will run as intended and the desired objectives are met?
 What levels of payout are planned and how are they tied to the desired outcomes?
 What is the agreed upon payment schedule? (i.e., What outcome targets must be hit to reach a payout?)
 Describe how the final payment(s) for successful programmatic outcomes will be calculated and structured in the contract.